platformsh/platformsh-docs/docs/src/domains/quick-start.md

 {{< description >}}

 {{< note theme="warning">}}
  Do not add a custom domain to your project until you are fully ready to change your DNS.
-Until that time, continue working with the Platform.sh generated URLS.
+Until that time, continue working with the Platform.sh generated URLs.
 {{< /note >}}